• Skip to primary navigation

 Making the dough:

-4. Knead the dough continuously for 5-7 minutes until it is nice and smooth.
+• Knead the dough continuously for 5-7 minutes until it is nice and smooth.
 If it's still sticky, rub on a little extra flour.
+Don't over-knead.

-7. Remove the risen dough from the bowl and cut into roughly 10 strips.
-With your hands, roll the 10 dough strips into 'sausage' shaped sticks.
-If a strip is really long cut into two.
+• Remove the risen dough from the bowl and break it into roughly 12 equal, medium-sized sticks.
+With your hands, roll the dough strips into 'sausage' shaped sticks.
+If a stick is really long, break into two and roll again.

 Baking soda bath:

-1. To a large pot/saucepan, add the cold water and baking soda.
-Bring to a gentle simmer then the baking soda bath is ready.
+• To a large pot, add the cold water and baking soda.
+Bring to a gentle simmer, then the baking soda bath is ready.
 Add the pretzel sticks one by one for 15 seconds each.
 Use a slotted spoon to scoop them out.
 Drain fully then carefully place them onto a parchment-lined baking tray.

-2. Garnish each pretzel stick with a dash of coarse salt if you wish.
+• Garnish each pretzel stick with a dash of coarse sea salt if you wish.

 Baking the pretzel sticks: